kv13b/Blog_post/README.md

 7. Create a project in Neon DB and paste your DATABASE_URL in .env
 8. Then type **pnpm dlx prisma db push**
 9. To view and alter the DB locally you can run **pnpm dlx prisma studio**
+10. Create an account in kinde and copy and paste your kinde credentials in .env